 In December 2012, a new phase of development occurred for Slí Eile when a lease was taken out on Burton Park, a 17th Century manor house and 50-acre organic farm in Churchtown.
 Burton Park then became the primary centre for Slí Eile and, with the help of leading horticulturalist Jim Cronin, the farm was developed as a second social enterprise.
 Relationships with people in the Churchtown area were excellent from the start and became stronger still through annual Summer Festivals and the establishment of a weekly Saturday Market with a wide range of stalls, a café and live music on offer.

-Joan Hamilton retired in 2017 and was succeeded by Paul Doherty, a former Director of the Social and Health Education Project (SHEP), who had extensive experience of organisational development and leadership in the community sector and who had played a central role in developing the Supported Self-Directed Living (SSDL) approach to recovery-oriented mental health practice in Ireland whilst serving as Leadership Development Manager with Genio.
+Joan Hamilton retired in 2017 and was succeeded by Paul Doherty, a former Director of the Social and Health Education Project (SHEP), who had extensive experience of organisational development and leadership in the non-profit sector and who had played a central role in developing the Supported Self-Directed Living (SSDL) approach to recovery-oriented mental health practice in Ireland whilst serving as Leadership Development Manager with Genio.

 In 2018, the HSE, which had provided Slí Eile with essential support from its early days, conducted a major review of Slí Eile’s operations which resulted in enhanced funding being made available for an expanded programme of activities.
 This programme carried forward the two key strategies that had characterised Slí Eile’s earlier work – supported community living and ‘real-world’ social enterprise.
 To these, it added a third strategy – personal progression coaching.
 The coaching was introduced to ensure that Slí Eile tenants would avoid the dangers of institutionalisation and dependency and go on to successfully and sustainably claim their place in wider society.
 Tenants now generally stay at Slí Eile for no longer than 18 months before they move on to mainstream housing and occupation.
 As they move on, they can avail of ongoing coaching support and ongoing connection with the Slí Eile community.
 Over time, Slí Eile hopes to expand its ability to support people in regular community settings.